 Triethylamine is produced by reacting ammonia with ethanol, N,N-diethylacetamide with lithium aluminum hydride, ethyl chloride with ammonia under heat and pressure. and gas-phase catalytic hydrogenation of acetonitrile.

-production of triethylamine by reaction of ethanol with ammonia
+3.1.
+Production of Triethylamine by reaction of Ammonia with Ethanol

 The most common method involves reacting ammonia (NH3) with ethanol (CH3CH2OH) at high temperatures and pressures over a dehydration or dehydrogenation catalyst.
 Catalysts like alumina, silica-alumina, or silver effectively promote the reaction, yielding a mixture of ethylamine, diethylamine, and triethylamine.